doug-101/ConvertAll/assets/help/options.md

 default).

 There is an option to set the number of recent units to be saved.
-Setting it to zero will disable the Recent Unit buttons.
+Setting it to zero will disable the recent unit button.
 Another option will automatically load the most recent previous units at startup.

-There are options to hide the operator text buttons (first row), and the unit buttons (second row).
-These can be hidden to save space if the keyboard will be used to enter the operators.

-Buttons are also included on the options dialog to control the colors of the text fields.

-Buttons are also included on the options dialog to control GUI colors and fonts.
-Colors can be selected by theme or individually.
-Larger fonts can be selected for use on high-resolution displays.
+The remaining options control appearances.
+The view scale ratio can be set to make the content smaller or larger (useful for high-dpi displays).
+The window size and position will be restored from the previous session use if enabled.
+The final setting selects between light and dark color schemes.